* This article was updated on 18/03/21 to refresh the certifications listed

 The traditional approach of Microsoft, when building their training and certification tracks, was to have a block of ILT (Instructor Lead Training) days covering vast ranges of common services and features in that technology area.
 These types of courses are a mix of instructor-led presentations, demonstrations and step by step practical work.
 As the training landscape has evolved to embrace new modalities, the appetite for this more traditional approach to skills transfer has changed.
 Today we see that Microsoft has embraced a different model of delivery focusing on specific aspects of a given job role.

-Each new learning path is made up of one- or two-day modular courses that focus on a specific aspect of the Microsoft Office 365 technology suite.
+Each new learning path is made up of one or two courses that focus on a specific aspect of the Microsoft Office 365 technology suite.
 After completing each of the courses in a path the learner should (with hands-on practice) then be ready to sit the related exam if they wish.

 The old Office 365 certifications included exams which would test a learner on the broad variety of cloud technologies covered in the original courses.
 Now, the new exams have a much narrower focus which should make them easier to prepare for and ultimately result in a more role-specific qualification.
-As for the model of the learning, Microsoft's idea is that each instructor-led course can be taken individually - although QA will initially be combing the related modules into 4- or 5-day blocks of learning which map to the corresponding exams.
-This mirrors QA's approach to the new Microsoft Azure courses (read more here).
+As for the model of the learning, Microsoft's idea is that each instructor-led course can be taken individually.

 Note: As with previous Microsoft exams, the new exams are taken independently by the delegate and are not part of the course.
 There is no requirement for a delegate to complete the exam.